Bordeaux Hotels 2026: 47 Real Stays From £40

 2. La Grande Maison de Bernard Magrez — Triangle d'Or.
 The most extraordinary hotel-and-dining combination in Bordeaux: just five rooms above a two-Michelin-star restaurant run under the Joël Robuchon name, owned by wine baron Bernard Magrez — proprietor of Château Pape Clément and dozens of other estates across Bordeaux and beyond.
 The 18th-century mansion has been restored room by room rather than as a uniform renovation, so each of the five suites has its own character, drawn from Magrez's personal art and wine collections.

 The wine cellar reads like a study guide to the Bordeaux classification system, and the sommelier team will happily walk you through verticals of Magrez's own estates alongside the broader regional list.
 Because there are only five rooms, book months ahead for peak wine season — the restaurant table sells out independently of the room.
+Check live availability.

 Best for: Wine lovers and serious foodies.
 Special-occasion stays — anniversaries, milestone birthdays.
 Travellers who want the single most exclusive Bordeaux hotel experience rather than the largest.